Patient Initiated Follow-up (PIFU)

 What is a Patient Initiated Follow-Up appointment?

-Patient initiated follow-up (PIFU for short) allows you to arrange follow-up appointments as and when you need them.
-This puts you in control of your hospital follow-up and provides you with direct access to guidance, when you most need it.
+Patient initiated follow-up (PIFU for short) allows you to arrange a follow up appointment if needed.
+This puts you in control of hospital follow-up and provides you with direct access to guidance when you most need it.

 How does PIFU work?

-If you do not need to see the doctor or nurse about your condition within the timeframe discussed at your last appointment, you will be discharged back to your GP, who will re-refer you if you need to be seen again in the future.
+If you do not need to see the physiotherapist about your condition within the timeframe discussed at your last appointment, you will be discharged back to your GP, who will re-refer you if you need to be seen again in the future.